Host1999/Verusa/README.md

 3. What happened to the old Verusa alpha?

-   Our discord got taken down, hence why we lost all our members.
-We already tought of new methods to keep in contact with our members.
+   Our discord got taken down due to the nature of the program, hence why we lost all our members.
+We already brought of new methods to keep in contact with our members.
 (Check Contact Section).

 4. Where do I find the real website incase theres fake ones?

-   The real and only website of Verusa will FOREVER be **host1999.github.io/Verusa/** [Click here for the Website](https://host1999.github.io/Verusa/)
+   The real and only website of Verusa will FOREVER be **([Verusa-Tool/](https://verusa-real.github.io/Verusa-Tool/))**

 ### Profits